Fighting Hair, Eyelashes and Eyebrows Loss Caused by Stress

 Each type of hair loss caused by stress and identified by the characteristics above can be treated, or preventative methods can be introduced to minimize the hair loss effect, as in Alopecia Areata.

 There are several things that you can do to reduce hair loss and encourage new growth:

 - Eating a balanced and nutritious diet of whole foods rich in vitamins and proteins

-- Learn how to effectively manage stress and read about the techniques that will help you with stress management.
+- Learn how to effectively manage stress and read about the techniques to help you with stress management.
 If this doesn't help to reduce stress, then seek professional help

-- Use proved topical treatments and cosmetics on your hair (example: Minoxidil), eyelashes and eyebrows (example: ADOREYES Plus Lashes Enhancing Serum)
+- Use proven topical treatments and cosmetics on your hair

 - Get down to the root of the problem by identifying symptoms as not every hair loss is caused by stress (example: hormonal imbalance after childbirth)

 The good news is that the hair loss caused by stress, in most cases, is temporary.
 Managing a healthy diet, taking control of your stress and using over the counter products will regain your hair and confidence.
 As stress-related hair loss usually occurs after 2 to 3 months, ensure that the preventive hair loss methods are incorporated into your lifestyle now.

 If preventative measures are not working, see your doctor for the diagnosis and recommend treatment for your condition.